21 Jun 2021

 - Fill in large sand holes and remove beach equipment (umbrellas and chairs) at the end of the day.
 (This is a town regulation between 6 pm and 7 am.)
 Holes and equipment can trap turtles and cause accidents to Turtle Patrol ATV riders in the early morning.

-This blog was adapted by content written by Darcy Geho (contributing author and blogger) and the Hobbs Realty team.
+This blog was adapted by content written by the Hobbs Realty team and Darcy Geho (contributing author and blogger).
+Updated June 2021 by Hobbs Realty.

 We hope to see you soon!